kmwang123/cme211-notes/lecture-07.md

 * Searches for a module are based on directories in the `sys.path` list

-* First item in the `sys.path` list is an empty string, `''``, which is used to denote the current directory
+* **First item in the `sys.path` list is an empty string, `''``, which is used to denote the current directory**

+For example,
+  if you overwrite the math library, when you import math, because it search in the current working directory, it will invoke your function instead

 ```py
 $ pwd